alexa-games/litexa/packages/litexa-html/README.md

 for multimodal devices using HTML and web technologies like Canvas 2D, WebAudio, WebGL, JavaScript, and CSS, starting with Echo Show devices and Fire TVs.

-The Alexa Web API for Games is currently in Developer Preview.
+**NOTE**: The Alexa Web API for Games is currently in Developer Preview.
 To gain access to its features & documentation, visit the [Alexa Developer Blog](https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2019/11/apply-for-the-alexa-web-api-for-games-developer-preview) for sign-up information.

 ## Installation

+**WARNING**: The use of this extension is currently reserved for those in the Alexa Web API for Games Developer Preview.
+If you are not in the Developer Preview and you install this extension, you will not be able to deploy your Alexa skills through Litexa.

 The module can be installed globally, which makes it available to any of your Litexa projects: